 An opportunity to memorialize the name of a loved one on our congregational Memorial Wall.
 Names are engraved on brass plaques displayed on the Memorial Wall, and a candle bulb is illuminated on the loved one’s yahrzeit.
 Donation: $360 per name.

 Anniversaries, birthdays, baby-namings, bar/bat mitzvah and other special occasions are appropriately shared at a Kiddush when you contribute to this fund.
 You may also wish to sponsor a special Kiddush to celebrate your simha.

-Established by the Heather and Mitchell Ross.
-Donations support the development of current and future lay leadership.
+Established by Heather and Mitchell Ross, donations support the development of current and future lay leadership.

 Established by the Goodell family in memory of Roz Goodell.
 Donations support formal and informal Jewish education, adult education, and our Roz Goodell Religious School.